Computer Science Data Science Facilities

 - The usual commands, e.g. pyspark, spark-shell, sparkR, spark-submit, are avaiable on our systems.

 - If you run Jupyter on one of our systems, you'll see that there are kernels for Spark in Python and Scala.
 These effectively run the pyspark or spark-shell commands, respectively, in a Jupyter session.
+If you want to use GPUs, there are special considerations.
+See the note at the end of the Jupyter section

 - Spark is configured to use 8gb of memory by default.
 This should be enough for all classwork.
 With the command-line pyspark and spark-shell, you can add "--driver-memory NNNg" to override this.
 With the Jupyter Scala core, you can set an environment variable SPARK_OPTS="--conf spark.driver.memory=NNNg" before starting the notebook.